steffenpedersen/beer-collection/README.md

 ### Architecture

 The Vue.js components easily gets bloated.
 Here we could seperate the content to different files containing logic, views and styling.
 It would also be great to seperate main components like `Beers.vue` and partial components like `SingleBeer.vue`, as it will be a mess in the long run.

+### Docker

+Docker is a tool that makes it easier to run applications by using containers.
+Containers allow a developer to package up an application with all source code, dependencies, and turn it into one package.
+I think it's great, because you are able to encapsulate the project and avoid dependency mistakes.

+It's also great, if you use services like [TeamCity](https://www.jetbrains.com/teamcity/) to build, test and deploy the project, because you are with the help of Docker creating a stable environment.